David Haughton (basketball): Aries Trikala

 On October 4, 2016, he joined Aries Trikala of the Greek Basket League.
 He stayed at the club for one year, averaging 5.9 points and 4.8 rebounds per game.

 Balkan Botevgrad

 On August 3, 2017, Haughton joined Balkan Botevgrad of the Bulgarian league.
 He went on to average 7.4 points and 5.2 rebounds in 19.4 minutes per game.

 Hallmann Vienna

 On June 15, 2018, Haughton joined Vilpas Vikings of the Korisliiga.
-He never appeared in a game for the team and he joined Hallmann Vienna of the Austrian Bundesliga.
+He never appeared in a team game and joined Hallmann Vienna of the Austrian Bundesliga.